List Of New Bingo Sites

-Many new sites are launched by existing companies or networks (e.g. 888 holdings, Jumpman Gaming, etc), and when this happens we can often list sites quicker.
+Many new sites are launched by existing companies or networks (e.g. Grand Battery Holdings, Jumpman Gaming, etc), and when this happens we can often list sites quicker.
 This is because we have already tested most of the systems in place behind the brands and can be more confident in the products.
 Sites from new companies or on new networks take us a little longer to list.

 Owners, Networks and Software